surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Usage of Global Parameters with reference from Data Field values & Login Control

- Global parameter  a flat file used to manupulate
+ Global parameter is a flat file used to manipulate,control and organised the data retrieved from database.it can be used in three ways:

 ## Calculate on Raw functionality